yadnyeshkolte/cdac-ccee/index.markdown

 layout: default
 title: Home
 nav_order: 1
-description: "CDAC CCEE Learning Portal Home"
+description: "Learning Portal Home"
 permalink: /
 ---

-# Welcome to CDAC CCEE Learning
+# Welcome to Learning

-This portal contains learning modules and practice tests for the CDAC CCEE course.
+This portal contains learning modules and practice tests.

 Please navigate using the sidebar to access the modules.